Commitment and Oblivious Transfer in the Bounded Storage Model with Errors: Introduction

 \subsection{Our contribution}

-In this work, a more general variant of the BSM is considered, in which errors can be introduced in the public random source in arbitrary positions.
-This setting captures the situation in which the source is controlled by an adversary, and also the situation in which there are errors due to noise in the channel.
+In this work, we consider a more general variant of the BSM, in which errors are introduced in the public random source in arbitrary positions.
+This setting captures the situation in which the source is partially controlled by an adversary, and also the situation in which there are errors due to noise in the channel.
 It is only assumed that the fraction of errors, relative to the length of the public string, is not too large.
-This model has been previously studied by Ding~\cite{TCC:Ding05} in the context of secret key agreement protocols.
-He defined a general paradigm for BSM randomness extraction schemes and also showed how to incorporate error correction in key agreement protocols by using fuzzy extractors~\cite{EC:DodReySmi04}.
+Ding previously studied this model~\cite{TCC:Ding05} in the context of secret key extension protocols.
+These protocols can be modified, at the cost of an efficiency loss, to handle the case of key agreement, when no pre-shared key exists.
+He defined a general paradigm for BSM randomness extraction schemes and also showed how to incorporate error correction in key agreement extension by using fuzzy extractors~\cite{EC:DodReySmi04}.

-Our contribution is two-fold: we introduce the first protocols for bit commitment and oblivious transfer in the BSM with errors, thus extending the results of \cite{TCC:Ding05} to the case of two-party secure protocols.
-The basic idea of our commitment protocol is to use the public source to extract a completely random string, even from the point of view of the adversary, and use it as a one-time pad.
-This assures the hiding property.
-The binding property is guaranteed by the correlation between the strings sampled by Alice and Bob, along with the output of a hash function which is sent by Alice.
-No explicit error-correction happens, in contrast to \cite{TCC:Ding05}.

-We also propose the first protocol for oblivious transfer in this model, thus showing that any multi-party computation protocol can be realized.
-In the case of oblivious transfer it is necessary to use error correction techniques to ensure correctness.

-Interestingly, how much noise can be handled by our protocols differs for the oblivious transfer and commitment schemes.
-We conjeture that there exists an intrinsic difference in the amount of noise that can be tolerated by commitment schemes and oblivious transfer schemes.
+We give a brief introduction to the model and its notation in order to state our results.
+A transmission phase is executed prior to the realization of the protocols' main part.
+In this phase, Alice has access to a sample $x \in \bits^n$ from an $\alpha n$-source $X$ (a source with min-entropy at least $\alpha n$), where $0 < \alpha < 1$, and the Bob to $\widetilde{x} \in \bits^n$ such that $\HD(x,\widetilde{x}) \leq \delta n$, where $\HD(\cdot)$ represents the hamming distance.
+We assume that an adversary (controlling either Alice or Bob) has complete control on where to insert the differences between the strings $x$ and $\widetilde{x}$, thus capturing both the situation where the source is noisy and the situation where an adversary controls part of the source.